phenoxlab/phenox/docs/tut/controll_move.md

 Also, please take care of following points.

- - Prepare wide and planer space(3m x 3m at least) without any object on the ground.
+ - Prepare wide and planer space(3m x 3m at least) and heigh(2.5m at least) without any object on the ground.
  - Try experiment in indoor environment, and turn off air conditioner.
  - Remember that flying Phenox2 can be stopped immediately by holding one of legs and tilt it largely.
  - In this tutorial, Phenox2 move forward about 1.5m, so prepare enough space in front side of Phenox2.